chaseruskin/aquila/README.md

 # Aquila

+> __Aquila__ is a constellation on the celestial equator, which represents the bird that carried Zeus/Jupiter's thunderbolts in Greek-Roman mythology.

 A collection of settings and processes for FPGA development with [Orbit](https://github.com/chaseruskin/orbit), a package manager and build system for VHDL, Verilog, and SystemVerilog.

-All settings are configured in [`config.toml`](config.toml).
+All settings are configured in [`config.toml`](aquila/config.toml).
 This is the file that must be recognized by Orbit for these settings to go into effect.

 ### Installing